ConnorGanaway/CINS465-Final-Project/README.md

     from the cur_community json page.
   - How do I edit it so it uses a link with a <std:community_id> which changes in the link

+- Community Form is not saving
+  - Its identical to the suggestion and comment, form
+  - I'll be done when I'm able to view the clickable link on the homepage